Thomas Sørensen: Personal life

 Sørensen grew up supporting Odense BK and cites Lars Høgh as his role model.
 He married Maria Borring in Svendborg, Denmark on 16 June 2001.
 Thomas and Maria have two children: Marcus and Celine.

 In 2006, Sørensen became an investor in Golf Punk magazine, alongside former Sunderland teammates Phil Babb, Michael Gray, Jason McAteer, and Stephen Wright, saving the publication from closure.

 Sørensen currently resides in Australia, where he has gained citizenship.
-He is a frequent panellist for Optus Sport’s streaming coverage of the English Premier League.
+He is a frequent panellist for Stan Sport’s streaming coverage of the English Premier League.
 Sørensen also actively appears as a guest on the network's 'GegenPod' podcast, providing punditry input to Australia's A-League, Socceroos national team fixtures and European leagues.
 He is also a regular panellist for the 'A-Leagues Download', a weekly review show produced by the Australian Professional Leagues.
 Additionally, Sørensen was present in covering UEFA Euro 2020 and Copa America 2021 fixtures, as well as the 2023 FIFA Women's World Cup, appearing as a panellist during pre and post game intervals.